opensim-org/opensim-core/DevelopmentProposals/template.md

 Programmatically create a few `TimeSeriesTable`s of `Quaternion`, write them to files, read those files back in and verify their contents.

+### Potential hurdles or roadblocks
+List any known problems with this proposal.
+Any potential hurdles or roadblocks in moving forward this proposal.

 ### Pull Requests
 List and describe the pull requests that will be created to merge this project.
 Consider separating large refactoring operations from additions of new code.